 Mental health is fundamental to the quality of every human life.
 We are deeply committed to promoting mental health for everyone.
 We offer various programs designed to be educational and supportive.
+We work on community advocacy efforts that focus on improving access to treatment and creating better legislation on mental health issues.
 People working in the helping professions seeking to enhance their skills can attend our specialized training sessions.
-Join our advocacy force that focuses on improving access to treatment and creating better legislation on mental health issues.
+Explore our website to find helpful information and resources.

 Our Vision and Mission

 Mental Health America of Eastern Missouri (MHA-EM) envisions a just, humane, and healthy society in which all people are accorded respect, dignity, and the opportunity to achieve their full potential free from stigma and prejudice.